Eight Questions to Ask Your Financial Advisor

 1. Are you a fiduciary?

-The answer to this question should be yes, all the time.
+You may consider looking for one.
 A fiduciary has a legal and ethical duty to act and make recommendations that are in your best interest (not their own).
 Fiduciary advisors provide ongoing financial monitoring and discussion throughout the relationship.
 Asking this question will help you choose an advisor who will put you and your needs at the center of every financial planning engagement.

 2. How often will I hear from you?